Biden set to meet China’s Xi next week in San Francisco for high-stakes summit

 Biden officials had earlier pointed to remarks coming from Xi against the use of nuclear weapons as helping to reign in Russian President Vladimir Putin’s increasingly bellicose rhetoric surrounding the weapons of mass destruction.

-On North Korea, the White House is watching with concern growing ties between Beijing and Pyongyang, and seeks to speak directly with Xi about the need to roll back North Korean Leader Kim Jung Un’s more provocative missile launches and its proliferation of weapons for Putin’s war in Ukraine.
+On North Korea, the White House is watching with concern as ties between Beijing and Pyongyang grow, and seeks to speak directly with Xi about the need to roll back North Korean Leader Kim Jong Un’s more provocative missile launches and its proliferation of weapons for Putin’s war in Ukraine.

 “We will also reiterate our readiness to conduct diplomacy with North Korea and our determination to take steps to deter provocations and to seek the full denuclearization of the Korean Peninsula,” the official said.

-In the Middle East, the president is expected to raise with Xi concern over China’s growing ties with Iran – the U.S. is working to avoid a larger outbreak of conflict with the Islamic republic as Israel battles the Tehran-backed Hamas-terrorist group in the Gaza Strip.
+In the Middle East, the president is expected to raise with Xi concern over China’s growing ties with Iran — the U.S. is working to avoid a larger outbreak of conflict with Iran as Israel battles the Tehran-backed Hamas-terrorist group in the Gaza Strip.

 “I believe that the president will underscore our desire for China to make clear in its burgeoning relationship with Iran, that it is essential that Iran not seek to escalate or spread violence in the Middle East,” the official said, “and to warn quite clearly that if Iran undertakes provocative actions anywhere, that the United States is prepared to respond and respond promptly.”